 are two contenders that also scored 10 out of 10s for versatility.
 The Cats Meow excels on shorter backpacking trips, extended car camping trips, or adventures where you might expect to feel a bit of moisture.
 The Salsa works for those fast and light backpacking trips, but is also comfortable enough to be used on extended car camping trips, especially as it ensures that the sleeper has adequate space to move around in.

-At $500 the Western Mountaineering Ultralite is on the more expensive side of sleeping bags, but we still think its a good value if you can afford the inital investment.
-The made-in-the-USA sleeping bag (with the sewers names labeled here) uses the highest quality materials and craftsmanship will easily 15, 20 or more years and will preform well on an extremely wide range of trips.
+At $500, the WM Ultralite is on the more expensive side, but we still think its a good value if you can afford the initial investment.
+This made-in-the-USA sleeping bag (with the sewers names labeled here) uses the highest quality materials and craftsmanship and will easily last 15, 20, or more years and will perform well on an extremely wide range of trips.

 One of the reasons that we prefer high-quality down sleeping bags is that they have a very long lifespan if they are well taken care of.
 Unlike synthetic fabrics, they can be stuffed and unstuffed over and over without breaking down the insulation.
 If you are able to buy a quality bag that can handle most, if not all, of your on trail (or off trail) adventures, you will save some cash in the long run.

 is a pretty big investment.
 But, if that bag can sustain 10-20+ years of use, and be your go-to for most of your backpacking trips, along with maybe the occasional mountaineering or ski touring adventure, we think that it is a good investment.
-You wont be disapointed by the UltraLite.
+You won't be disappointed by the UltraLite